Boundary conditions at infinity for Black-Scholes equations: Abstract

 \section{Abstract}

-{ We propose a numerical procedure for computing the prices of forward contracts, in which the underlying asset price is a Markovian local martingale.
-If the underlying process is a strict local martingale, multiple solutions exist for the corresponding Black--Scholes equations, and the derivative prices are characterized as the minimal solutions.
-When applying numerical methods that are set up on a finite grid, such as finite difference methods, additional spatial boundary conditions are required, which causes the solution to uniquely exist.
-In this case, the problem is reduced to specifying the boundary conditions.
-Our boundary condition is based on an expression of the derivative price at infinity in terms of those at finite values, and incorporates volatility behaviors beyond the boundary.
-The proposed procedure is demonstrated through numerical tests, which show that it outperforms the methods proposed in the literature. }
+{ We propose a numerical procedure for computing the prices of European options, in which the underlying asset price is a Markovian strict local martingale.
+If the underlying process is a strict local martingale and the payoff is of linear growth, multiple solutions exist for the corresponding Black--Scholes equations.
+When numerical schemes such as finite difference methods are applied, a boundary condition at infinity must be specified, which determines a solution among the candidates.
+The minimal solution, which is considered as the derivative price, is obtained by our boundary condition.
+The stability of our procedure is supported by the fact that our numerical solution satisfies a discrete maximum principle.
+In addition, its accuracy is demonstrated through numerical experiments in comparison with the methods proposed in the literature. }

 {\bf Keywords: Black--Scholes equations; local martingale; financial bubble; non-uniqueness of Cauchy problem; derivative price}

 {\bf AMS Subject Classification:} 60J60, 60J65